-But thou, Bethlehem Ephrathah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel, whose goings forth have been from of old, from everlasting.
-(Micah 5:2)
+"But you, Bethlehem Ephrathah, though you are little among the thousands of Judah, yet out of you shall come forth to Me the One to be Ruler in Israel, whose goings forth are from of old, from everlasting." -Micah 5:2

 Frankly, I used to be disturbed by the phrase, "among the thousands of Judah."
 That's a whole lot of places, and Judah is not the biggest place in the world.
 But if you were to fly over that land by plane, you would see what it means.
-A town in that day, as today, is more accurately what we call a crossroads.
+A town in that day is more accurately what we today call a crossroads.
 I remember when I was a boy going down to the crossroads.
 There'd be just a couple of stores there.
 I've lived in many little towns, and every five miles or so you'd have that kind of situation.
 Even today in Israel you find one small community after another.
-In fact, you can be on one hill and look right over to another little place, then you turn around and see another and another - just settlements, probably not more than twenty people who live in each one.
+In fact, you can be on one hill and look right over to another little place, then you turn around and see another and another-just settlements, probably not more than 20 people who live in each one.
 In Judah there were thousands of places where He could have been born, but Bethlehem was chosen.

-Now I'm prepared to admit that the remarkable thing about Micah's prophecy is not that Bethlehem was chosen as the place for His birth.
+The remarkable thing about Micah's prophecy is not that Bethlehem was chosen as the place for His birth.
 After all, that was David's town, the place where he had been born and raised.
 If any place were picked for Messiah's birth, you would expect it to be Bethlehem since He was to be in the line of David.
 The remarkable thing is that our Lord was actually born there.

 How could He be born in Bethlehem?
-How could He?
 Look at the situation.
 To begin with, when Micah (who was contemporary with Isaiah) wrote this prophecy, it was around 700 B.C.
 Seven hundred years before Jesus came, Micah said, "If you want to know where to look for Him, don't look in Jerusalem or Hebron or up at Nazareth.
 He won't be born there.
-He is going to be born in Bethlehem."
+He's going to be born in Bethlehem."

 During the intervening years, Nebuchadnezzar had come, invaded Israel, destroyed Jerusalem, and carried away the royal family into captivity.
 They never did return as a royal house.
-In view of that fact, notice that the prophet Isaiah was very careful when he wrote this prophecy concerning Christ's first coming:
+In view of that fact, the prophet Isaiah was very careful when he wrote this prophecy concerning Christ's first coming:

-And there shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots.
-(Isaiah 11:1)
+There shall come forth a Rod from the stem of Jesse, and a Branch shall grow out of his roots. -Isaiah 11:1

 Why "from the stem of Jesse," David's father, since the royal line began with David himself?
-Because when Christ came seven hundred years after Isaiah, the royal line was back to the level of the peasant, like Jesse who was a farmer.
+Because when Christ came 700 years after Isaiah, the royal line was back to the level of the peasant, like Jesse who was a farmer.
 Mary was only a peasant girl from Nazareth, and Joseph was a carpenter.
 The royal family was back among the peasants when the Lord Jesus came.
 The Messiah is a Rod and Branch out of Jesse, if you please.